 Independent living is perfect for seniors who don’t need active levels of assistance but want a lifestyle with less maintenance.
 Independent living can provide grounds maintenance, housekeeping services, and more while giving residents time to do the things they love instead.

 Is an independent living community right for my senior loved one?

 The independent living senior lifestyle option is great for seniors who:

 - Are still responsible for their daily activities, such as managing medications

 - Wish they had fewer chores and more fun

 - Are looking to downsize

-Pets are family, especially for seniors who are living on their own.
-That’s why many senior living communities let residents bring their pets, no matter what lifestyle the senior needs.
+Pets are family, especially for seniors living on their own.
+That’s why many senior living communities invite residents to bring their pets, no matter what senior living care type they require.
 Pet policies vary by community, so be sure to understand pet policies if your loved one wants to bring along their furry best friend.

-Typically, pet policies come with additional costs.
-If Cookie the mutt or Winky the cat are deal-breakers for your loved one, make sure that the community you choose will allow pets, and that the additional cost will fit into your monthly senior living budget.
+Keep in mind that typically, pet policies come with additional costs.
+If Cookie the mutt or Winky the cat are deal-breakers for your loved one, make sure that the community you choose welcomes pets and the additional cost fits into your monthly senior living budget.

 Get More Senior Living Answers